Read all about early maths skills and how you can build children’s skills with simple pre-number activities.

-Working with patterns helps children identify rules of how things work, and to figure out what should happen next by what has happened before, children can also learn about predicting, generalizing and testing out ideas.
+Working with patterns helps children identify rules of how things work and figure out what should happen next based on what has happened before.
+They can also learn about predicting, generalizing and testing out ideas.

 Patterns offer the opportunity for counting as children can count in units of ones or sets.